South Carolina Divorce Attorney

 - Child support

 At Shaw Law Firm, LLC, we don't pursue unreasonable expectations to pad our billable hours, nor do we expect you to relinquish what you are entitled to in order to reach a speedy settlement.
-Our attorneys in Mt.
+Our divorce attorney in Mt.
 Pleasant provide the strategic representation you need to help you in moving on with your life with as favorable a result as possible.

-What is the Divorce Process in South Carolina?
+What Is the Divorce Process in South Carolina?

 While the “simple divorce” process may seem straightforward, there are few divorces that fall neatly into that bucket.
 Often, divorces involve disagreements and uncertainty—and it is in your best interest to work with an attorney who can look out for your rights.
 Below, our firm explains the general process for filing for divorce in the state of South Carolina.
 If you have further questions, we encourage you to contact us today.

 - First, the service of a summons and complaint begins the divorce.

 - Upon proper service, the defendant has 30 days to file a formal written response and request other relief.